 4. Interview Footage Plus B-Roll Footage

-The fourth most popular podcast format is a combination of interview footage plus b-roll video files.
+The fourth most popular podcast format is a combination of interview footage plus b-roll video files (short clips).
 To do this, you’ll use archival footage (like clips of movies your podcast guest mentions or a quote from a news article that you discuss on the podcast episode) along with interview footage, which can be an in-studio interview or remote episode.

 To produce content in this way, you’ll need a camera to record the interview portion of the podcast as well as access to archival footage and some basic video editing software to put it all together.